makerdao/community/processes/executive-copy-creation-checklist.md

 ## Items

 - [ ] Add each item to the proposal details section
-- [ ] Order the items by judged impact/importance
+- [ ] Order the items by judged impact/importance.
+If different from the executive contents, reorder the executive contents sheet so that they match.

 - [ ] For each item
 	- [ ] Ensure the executive summary contains a high-level overview of every action contained in the proposal.